Troops find religious exemption for vaccines unattainable - NewsBreak

 Caught in the middle are chaplains, who must balance the desire to offer compassionate care and guidance to personnel with the need to explain a complicated process that may well be futile.
 They also must assess requests from those who may be using religion as an excuse to avoid a vaccine that, while credited with preventing needless deaths, has become politically charged.

-“So many of them come in thinking that I make the decision, and if they make this case, that it’s a done deal,” Maj.
-A’Shellarien Lang, an Army chaplain for the National Guard, said.
+“So many of them come in thinking that I make the decision, and if they make this case, that it’s a done deal,” said Maj.
+A'Shellarien Lang, an Army chaplain for the National Guard.
 “I don’t make the decision.
 And so when they find that out, it’s a kind of game-changer in the sense that they know that the process has to continue.”

 According to the services, at least 30,000 service members are not yet vaccinated, but several thousand of those have gotten temporary or permanent medical or administrative exemptions approved.
 Of the remaining — which is likely 20,000 or more — thousands are working their way through the exemptions process, such as for religious reasons, or have flatly refused.
 That’s about 1.5% of the roughly 1.3 million active duty troops.